Maud Cotter

-Maud Cotter (born 1954) is an Irish artist, active in installation art, drawing, sculpture and landscape art.
+Maud Cotter (born 1954) is an Irish artist.
 She is a member of Aosdána, an Irish association of artists.

 Early life

 Cotter was born in Wexford in 1954.

 Career

-Cotter studied at the Crawford Municipal College of Art and Design in Cork (graduating in 1975).
-In 1989 she was a co-founder of the National Sculpture Factory, with Vivienne Roche, Eilis O'Connell and Danny McCarthy.
-A visit to Iceland in 1991 ignited an interest in sculpture.
+Cotter studied at the Crawford Municipal College of Art and Design in Cork (graduating in 1978).
+In 1989 she was a co-founder of the National Sculpture Factory, with Vivienne Roche, Eilis O'Connell and Danny McCarthy..
 She was elected to Aosdána in 2000.

-Cotter is chiefly known for her work in sculpture.
-Her work has been exhibited at the Irish Museum of Modern Art and Crawford Art Gallery and at the Hugh Lane Gallery.
-In 2022 she will exhibit at the Irish Arts Center in New York City and also at MOCA, Jacksonville, Florida USA.